factopolis/factopolis/content/claims/leaking-a-financial-disclosure-form-is-a-felony/_index.md

 ---
-title: Leaking a Financial Disclosure Form is a Felony
+title: Leaking a financial disclosure form is a felony
 summary: It isn't.
 checks:
   - checker: politifact